 Please note that aside from the GMS approval, companies within certain industrial sectors are also required to obtain approval from the relevant authorities.
-For example, acquisition involving a financial institution must be approved by the Indonesian Financial Services Authority (OJK) or the Ministry of Energy and Mineral Resources.
+For example, acquisition involving a financial institution must be approved by the Indonesian Financial Services Authority (OJK) and acquisition involving a mining company must be approved by the Ministry of Energy and Mineral Resources.